Updated Q&A: Navigating Medicaid in 2025 and Beyond

 How does ProspHire stay on top of the evolving Medicaid regulations and policies and how do you ensure your clients remain compliant?

 Read, watch, listen and react.
-Like many of our clients, we stay up to date on the industry changes, trends and discussions to prepare ourselves and others to react to our evolving environment.
-This includes the ever-changing needs and priorities of the unique populations that make up a plan’s membership and there is no one who knows their membership better than our clients.
-Although it isn’t always the most fun activity, our attention to detail and quality assurance practices help us work in partnership with our clients and their legal and compliance teams to drive results.
+Like many of our clients, we stay up to date on industry changes, trends and discussions to prepare ourselves and others to react to our evolving environment.
+This includes the ever-changing regulatory requirements and discussions at the federal and state level.
+Our attention to detail and quality assurance practices help us work in partnership with our clients and their legal and compliance teams to drive results and remain agile and in the case of political shifts, prepare for flexibility and adaptability in response to any sweeping or frequent policy changes.

 Technology plays a crucial role in modernizing healthcare delivery.
 How does ProspHire integrate technology solutions into its Medicaid services to improve efficiency and outcomes?